-Note that when the Tank Temperature is provided by the BAS, it needs to be refreshed every few seconds.
-This is required in order to prevent unwanted fluctuations in temperature.
+Note that when the System Supply / System Return Temperature and/or the Tank Temperature are provided by the BAS, they need to be refreshed every few seconds.
+This is required in order to prevent unwanted fluctuations in these temperatures.
 If these values are not provided every few seconds (timeout is programmable), the appliance will revert to its own internal control.
-If this temperature is provided by the BAS, but any of the other control signals are being provided, the BAS will still need to refresh this input at least every 4 minutes.
+If neither of these temperatures is provided by the BAS, but any of the other control signals are being provided, the BAS will still need to refresh these inputs at least every 4 minutes.